SuperJMN/ReactiveUI-BingSearch/README.md

 To run it, you have to get an "API Key" from http://datamarket.azure.com/dataset/bing/searchweb

-Register, get one an run it.
+* Register, get one an run the application.

-The application will ask you to enter the key when it starts and you are done :)
+* The application will ask you to enter the key when it starts and you are done :)